 - The legal jurisdiction that applies to the laws governing the policies is indicated.

-- Unclear whether a user is required to waive the right to a jury trial, or settle any disputes by arbitration.
+- A user is required to waive the right to a jury trial, or settle any disputes by arbitration.

 - A company will disclose personal information to law enforcement.